babar24/babar24/README.md

 babar24/babar24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+### Steps to create latex based resume

+1. I have used Jake Ryan overleaf template.
+So login to https://www.overleaf.com/latex/templates/jakes-resume/syzfjbzwjncs website.
+2. Remove all the existing content of this template with the uploaded main.tex file here on my github.
+3. Please update your email properly.
+Many people have missed updating email correctly due to which I have received many invites.
+4. Re-compile the content that you replaced with main.tex file on overleaf website.
+5. Whoa!
+You got resume just like mine.
+Now update as per your choice.